Starting an Ohio LLC

 To serve as a statutory agent, the individual or business you appoint must:

-Why not serve as my own statutory agent?
+Why not serve as my own Ohio statutory agent?

-While you can serve as your own statutory agent, there are some disadvantages to doing so.
+There are no rules that say you can’t, but there are some reasons why that may not be the best idea for your business.
 First, you’ll have to be available year-round at the same address during regular business hours.
-If you travel or work flexible hours, you may miss a delivery.
+If you travel a lot or work flexible hours, you may miss a delivery.
 Second, you’ll have to put the address where you’ll be available on your formation paperwork, which becomes public record.
-If you work from home, that means your home address.
+If you work from home, that means it’ll be your home address listed.
 Hiring a statutory agent ensures that your documents will always be received and helps protect your privacy.

 3. File Your Articles of Organization